 In the article on teaching the “leave it” skill, we introduced the Three D’s, where we move to advanced progressions once our dog has mastered the basic commands.

-Duration is the amount of time your dog waits in a specific command.
+Duration is the amount of time your dog holds a specific command until released.

 Distance is how far away from your dog you go.

 Distractions are all the things in the environment that are going on around your dog.

 First, start with the treat in your open hand or on the floor while asking your dog to leave it.
 Next, count to two or three, and once you have reached the allotted time, say “look at me” in unison with the hand single.